pennylane-hq/jean_test_front/README.md

 We do not expect the prototype to be UI-rich as we'll mainly focus on code quality & user experience.
 We expect you to adopt standard coding practices & setup, including testing, as if you were working on a real application with other coworkers.

-The project comes with several pre-installed libraries to help you get started.
-We encourage you to leverage these existing dependencies rather than adding new ones, unless you have a legitimate need that cannot be met with the current setup.

-Notable pre-installed libraries include:
+The project includes several pre-installed libraries that should cover most common needs.
+Among them:

 - React Hook Form - For handling form state and validation
 - Yup - For schema validation

-If you're not familiar with React Hook Form or Yup, feel free to use alternative form handling approaches you're more comfortable with.
-For other use cases, if adding any new dependencies, please be prepared to justify why they were necessary for your implementation.
+Note: While we generally recommend using the provided libraries, you may use alternatives to React Hook Form and Yup if you are not familiar with them.
+For any other additional dependencies, please justify why they are necessary for your implementation.

 Please take the time to identify advanced features that could be useful for an invoice editor & write down tech improvements/ideas you could work on.